 According to 2014’s Compassionate Care Act, patients struggling with debilitating conditions in New York can get access to natural cannabis medicines.
 To do this, they must apply for a medical marijuana card.
 Meeting with a registered physician is the first step in getting your card.

 The state has strictly legislated which conditions qualify.

 Chronic pain, seizures, nausea, spinal cord injuries and other conditions may also qualify.
+In July 2018, the New York State Department Health added emergency regulations that stated any condition for which opioids could be prescribed will also qualify for medical cannabis.
 Check to see if you’re eligible before making an appointment with a physician.

 When choosing a doctor to certify your use of medical marijuana, it’s important to select someone who’s registered with the state.
 Start building a working relationship with this doctor — you may want to return to them when it’s time to get recertified for cannabis use.

 The physician will need to see the following documents:

 After a candid discussion about your condition and the benefits and risks of cannabis use, the doctor can certify you with the New York Department of Health.
 They’ll also provide you with proof of certification so you can continue the application process on the DOH’s website.

 East Northport and Suffolk County have many qualified physicians available to assist you with the certification process.
 These doctors specialize in a range of subjects, from oncology to pain management.

 Be sure to check out our online database of registered physicians.
 You can either go to their practice or take advantage of the telemedicine option.
 If you’re housebound, this option provides you with qualified medical assistance from the comfort of your home.